 Consideration for bursars is given to previously disadvantage South African students who have successfully completed their first year of undergraduate studies and those who are registered for post-graduate studies.

 - Waste and Pollution Management

 - Environmental Sciences

 - Marine Biology and Marine Sciences

 - Conservation Planning and Conservation Biology

-- Proof of parents / guardian`s income
+Proof of parents or guardian’s income